MicrosoftDocs/architecture-center/docs/example-scenario/ai/real-time-anomaly-detection-conveyor-belt-content.md

 1. Data source

    A sophisticated data-collection sensor is a crucial Internet of Things (IoT) component.
 Sensors collect analog data from the physical world and translate it into digital data assets.
 Sensors can measure just about any aspect of the physical world.
 The calibration of sensors allows them to be tailored to application-specific functions.
-In this dataset, sensors are calibrated to accurately measure temperature and vibrations.
+In this dataset, sensors are calibrated to accurately measure metrics like temperature and vibrations.

-   On most factory floors, conveyor belts run on schedules.
-Anomaly detection of temperature and vibrations is needed when the conveyor belt is running.
-Time Series API is used to capture and relay conveyor belt status.
+   On most factory floors, connected devices run on schedules.
+Anomaly detection of temperature and vibrations is needed when the connected devices is running.
+Time Series API is used to capture and relay connected devices status.

 1. Ingest